 The main difference between a claim and a lawsuit is that a claim is an informal request for compensation, typically made to an insurance company, while a lawsuit is a formal legal action filed in court.

 Knowing the difference helps you protect your rights and understand what to expect.
 At LJBLegal, our Louisiana personal injury attorneys take quick, clear steps, whether your case settles quickly or needs to go further.
+Our goal is always the same: to get you the best possible outcome in the fastest way possible.

 What Does Filing a Claim Mean?